The bendesky lab

 Postdoc

-Chris received his PhD from KIT and was a postdoc in Filippo Del Bene's lab in Paris.
+Chris received his PhD from KIT in Germany and was a postdoc in Filippo Del Bene's lab in Paris.
 He aims to understand the neural basis of differences in parental care behavior in Peromyscus.

 Pei-Yin Shih